A primer on optimal transport for causal inference with observational data: Instrumental variable models: identification, bounds, robustness

 They then assume \( F_W \) to be itself strictly increasing and continuous, that is, invertible, which makes \( R \) a valid control variable with the fixed function $F_W$.

 Using this control variable approach, one can now identify average structural effects $\Lambda(X\to Y)$ of the form which are unobservable because $P_V$ is unobservable.
+Note that unlike in Section 3, the control variable approach does not identify the full mechanism $g(x,v)$, only averages over the unobservable $V$.
+This is because the endogeneity of $X$ prevents direct access to the counterfactual marginals; identifying the full mechanism requires additional structure, as discussed below.

-For this, one needs the important \emph{large support assumption}, which requires that for all realizations $x$ of $X$, the support $\mathcal{R}(X)$ of the conditional measure $P_{R|X}$ is the same as that of the marginal measure $R$.
-Then, one can compute
+To identify the average structural effects, one must be able to integrate over the full distribution of the control variable $R$.
+This requires the \emph{large support assumption}: \begin{definition}[Large support assumption] For all realizations $x$ of $X$, the support of the conditional distribution $P_{R|X=x}$ equals the support of the marginal distribution $P_R$. \end{definition}

+This condition is related to, but distinct from, the overlap (positivity) assumption familiar in causal inference.
+Overlap requires that each unit has positive probability of receiving each treatment level; the large support assumption instead requires that the instrument generates sufficient variation in the control variable $R$ at every value of the endogenous variable $X$.
+It is a completeness-type condition on the instrument's strength, and is typically violated when the instrument has finite support \citep{torgovitsky2015identification}.